 - WKRN-TV Nashville, Tennessee

-In 2011 while reporting for WKRN, the ABC TV station in Nashville, I launched “What the Tech?” to provide fresh daily topical news content that is relevant to viewers.
+In 2011 while reporting for WKRN, the ABC TV station in Nashville, I launched “What the Tech?” to provide consumer technology stories important to viewers.

-9 plus years later I’m tied into the tech community and in touch with most of the major players in the consumer technology industry.
-I spend my time (too much according to my family) reading about tech, watching keynotes, trying out new gadgets and devices and finding shortcuts and tech hacks that aren’t found in any directions or manuals.
+11 plus years later I’m tied into the tech community and in touch with most of the major players in the consumer technology industry.
+I spend my time (too much according to my family) reading about tech, watching keynotes, trying out new gadgets and devices, and finding shortcuts and tech hacks that aren’t found in any directions or manuals.

 Now, for the long version of my career: